TitikshaLohe/TitikshaLohe/README.md

 ##  About Me

-I’m **Titiksha**, a passionate data analyst with an MBA in Finance, a knack for transforming raw data into strategic insights, and a growing portfolio in visualisation and analytics.
+I’m **Titiksha**, a passionate data analyst with a knack for transforming raw data into strategic insights, and a growing portfolio in visualisation and analytics.

 - Skilled in Excel (Pivot Tables, Power Query), Power BI, and SQL